johnwhitington/cpdf-source/cpdf.1.md

 **cpdf -stamp-as-xobject stamp.pdf in.pdf** \[\<range>] **-o out.pdf**

-A low-level operation to add stamp.pdf as a Form XObject in the given pages of a PDF and write to Standard Output its name.
+A low-level operation to add stamp.pdf as a Form XObject in the given pages of a PDF and write to standard output its name.

 # 9. MULTIPAGE FACILITIES